Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 That's surprising.
 Long story short it was a 4 player couch multiplayer deathmatch.
 I was hoping you could put an end to a long debate of why it was cut.

 > **David Fried:**
 >The studio died.
->
->Everything was cut.
+Everything was cut.

 **Nemin:**
-Oh it was part of the game supposedly
+Oh it was part of the game supposedly.

 > **David Fried:**
 >Ooooh...